swaldman/sbt-ethereum/src/main/paradox/warnings.md

 @@@

-### Backup your repository and passcodes
+### Backup your shoebox and passcodes

 @@@ warning

-**If you lose the wallet files in your repository, or the passcodes that unlock them, you will lose any money or value in them, irrecoverably and forever!**
+**If you lose the wallet files in your shoebox, or the passcodes that unlock them, you will lose any money or value in them, irrecoverably and forever!**

-_sbt-ethereum_ stores wallet files in its internal repository directory.
-You can back up that directory by hand, or use the command `ethRepositoryBackup`.
+_sbt-ethereum_ stores wallet files in its internal shoebox directory.
+You can back up that directory by hand, or use the command `ethShoeboxBackup`.

 @@@